atbcb/usab-uswds/_pvag/preamble.md

 ##### V106 Definitions

 This section defines terms used in the proposed guidelines.
-The term administrative authority is used throughout the proposed guidelines and is defined in this section.[5](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#endnote5)  For U.S. flag vessels, the administrative authority would be the U.S. Coast Guard.
+The term administrative authority is used throughout the proposed guidelines and is defined in this section.<a href="#endnote5" aria-label="end note 5" aria-describedby="endnote5"><sup id="footnote5">[5]</sup></a>  For U.S. flag vessels, the administrative authority would be the U.S. Coast Guard.
 For foreign flag vessels, the administrative authority would be the entity designated by the foreign nation that adopts or enforces regulations and guidelines for the design, construction, or alteration of passenger vessels.
 The other defined terms are discussed under the section where the term is used.
 Terms not defined in the proposed guidelines, DOT and DOJ regulations implementing the ADA, U.S. Coast Guard regulations, or standards referenced in the guidelines would be defined by collegiate dictionaries.

 ##### Chapter V 2: Scoping Requirements